amirkhan1092/clbcTasks/task1.md

-Task 1:
+## **Task 1**:
-Organise yourself into groups of 4-5 people.
+### Organise yourself into groups of _4-5_ people.
 Take up a team name, decide a team leader, choose a process and then, make an algorithm according to it.
 Also, make a flowchart for the same.
 If you would like, you can also send me a C code for the same process.
 F.A.Q
 1. Which process do we have to decide?
 	Ans.
 It can be any process in the world, you can decide it on your own.